University of Wisconsin regents back GOP deal for funding in exchange for limiting diversity efforts

 MADISON, Wis.
 (AP) — In a surprising about-face, the Universities of Wisconsin regents approved a deal Wednesday evening with Republican legislators to limit diversity positions at the system’s two dozen campuses in exchange for money to cover staff raises and construction projects.

-Vos insists that such efforts only produce division.
+Vos has argued that such efforts only produce division.
 The dispute reflects a broader cultural battle over college diversity initiatives playing out across the country.

 Evers has leveled intense criticism at Vos and Republicans for withholding the funding for raises.
 He filed a lawsuit with the Wisconsin Supreme Court in October arguing that lawmakers had overstepped their authority by blocking the money.

-Last week, Rothman and Vos unveiled a deal that calls for releasing the money for the raises and various campus construction projects, including $200 million for a new engineering building at the system’s flagship campus in Madison and funding to renovate dorms at UW-Whitewater, Vos’ alma mater.
-The Legislature’s budget committee will hand the university system an additional $32 million for workforce development.
+The deal the regents approved calls for lawmakers to release the money for the raises and various campus construction projects, including $200 million for a new engineering building at the system’s flagship campus in Madison.

 The regents, in turn, will freeze hiring for diversity positions through 2026 and shift at least 43 current diversity positions to focus on “student success.”
 Campuses also will have to eliminate statements supporting diversity on student applications.
 UW-Madison will have to end an affirmative action faculty hiring program and create an undefined position focused on conservative thought.